snowaski/Supervised-Grasping-Public/README.md

   --data-dir           the directory to find data

   ```
 The expected format for data in this repository is a directory with sub directories that contain the actual data.
 Each sub directory has a csv within called 'data.csv' to navigate the data.
-Example data can be found [here](https://drive.google.com/drive/folders/1zBJdu87r0Avqv1P0hISI9w004spJdMN1?usp=sharing).

 ## Training the Model
 ```